adjust/marmalade_sdk/README.md

 ### 10. Receive attribution change callback

 You can register a callback to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+Due to the different sources considered for attribution, this information cannot by provided synchronously.
 Follow these steps to implement the optional callback in your application:

 1. Create void method which receives parameter of type `adjust_attribution_data*`.